Eosinophilic granuloma complex (EGC) is a condition characterised by the presence of skin lesions over various parts of your cat’s body.

 Some cats may only experience a single episode, while others may have multiple outbreaks.
 There are three different types of lesion:

-Indolent ulcer (eosinophilic ulcer or rodent ulcer): This affects cats of all breeds and ages, although it occurs three times as often in females as it is in males.
-Lesions typically develop on the upper lip (around the middle area), but can also be observed on the tongue.
+- Indolent ulcer (eosinophilic ulcer or rodent ulcer): This affects cats of all breeds and ages, although it occurs three times as often in females as it is in males.
+Lesions typically develop on the upper lip, but can also be develop on the tongue.
 They appear as a raised, thickened red/brown ulcer which is well defined and glistening.
 Generally, while they may look so, they are not painful to the cat.

 If it is at all possible, identify the underlying cause and treat accordingly.
 This may include: